raspberrypi/documentation/troubleshooting/notworking.md

 ### I see irregular blinks

 Good stuff: this means your Pi is starting up.
-It just needs to get the display working on your screen.
+It just needs to get the display working on your screen: see our [display troubleshooting section](./display.md).

 ### The blinks seem to have a pattern